THINGS TO KNOW BEFORE TRAVELING TO ITALY

 - 1.25 Solo Female Travel in Italy

-So, most likely, you are planning your first trip to this gorgeous country and are now wondering about the best Italy travel tips?!
+So, most likely, you are planning your first trip to this gorgeous country and are now wondering about the best travel tips for Italy?!
 First of all, visiting Italy is always a great idea.
-Second, I hope this post answers all your questions about pre-travel tips.
+Second, I hope this post answers all your questions about Italy travel tips.

 There is a lot to love about Italy, and many reasons that it is one of the most beautiful places in the world.
 Understandably, it gets lots of visitors.
 This post will tell you what you need to know before going to Italy and important Italy travel tips if this is your first time.